authelia/authelia/docs/suites.md

 ### Run tests of non-running suite

-However, if no suite is running and you still want to test a particular suite like *complete*.
+However, if no suite is running and you still want to test a particular suite like *high-availability*.
 You can do so with the next command:

-    authelia-scripts suites test complete
+    authelia-scripts suites test high-availability

-This command will run the tests for the *complete* suite using the built version of Authelia that should be located in *dist*.
+This command will run the tests for the *high-availability* suite.
+Beware that running tests of a non-running suite implies the tests run against the distributable version of Authelia instead of the current development version.
+If you made some patches, you must build the distributable version before running the test command:

-WARNING: Authelia must be built with `authelia-scripts build` and possibly `authelia-scripts docker build` before running this command.
+    # Build authelia before running the tests against the suite.
+    authelia-scripts build
+    authelia-scripts docker build

 ### Run all tests of all suites